mattwebdev/Simula-25/README.md

 # Simula 25

-A modern simulation programming language designed for the 21st century, combining the power of discrete event simulation with modern language features.
+A modern domain-specific language designed for AI and AI model development, leveraging the power of discrete event simulation to create, test, and deploy intelligent systems.

 ## Historical Context